 I can’t wait!

 India has been on my travel radar for a very long time, and we are finally going there for a month from mid January!

 The plan is to be super tourists and visit Rajasthan, Delhi, Varanasi and Agra for our first visit, but as we have a whole month I am hoping we can get a bit off the beaten path in this region.

-In Rajasthan we want to go to Jaipur, Udaipur, Bundi, Jaisalmer, Jodphur, Pushkar, the Great Thar Desert, and Ranthambore National Park.
+In Rajasthan we want to take trains between Jaipur, Udaipur, Bundi, Jaisalmer, Jodphur, Pushkar, the Great Thar Desert, and Ranthambore National Park.
 If you have any other places we have to visit in Rajasthan – please let me know!

 My Dad is going to join us for the whole month, and my brother in law is planning to meet up with us at some point too.

 February – March: Sri Lanka

 Sri Lanka is another country that I have been wanting to visit for a long time and we are finally making it there!
 I want to travel all over the country, visiting historic sites, beautiful beaches, tea plantations and mountain villages.